BraJCaz/CECS427Assignment2/README.md

 # Due Date: 2/28/2025

 Objective
-# In this assignment, we're going to modify our graph.py file from assingment 1 because we need to
+# In this assignment, we're going to modify our graph.py file from assignment 1 because our aim is to practice class-learned concepts to generate graphical representations in Python.
+#